jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         return model;
     }

-Listing 29: Java-based web script controller used to handle mail-based reviewers

 The class grabs the task ID and the action to take (the outcome) and then uses the workflow service to update and end the task.
 So, for example, if someone were to post this URL: